gram-blogposts/staging/_posts/2024-06-30-graphormer.md

 Say we want to compare airports and find which one is the largest.
 We need a common metric to compare them, so we take the sum of the total daily incoming and outgoing flights, giving us the busiest airports.
 This is what the algorithm is doing logically to identify the 'busiest' nodes.
-Similary, these learnable vectors help the model to flag these important nodes in the graph.
+Similarly, these learnable vectors help the model to flag these important nodes in the graph.
 All this culminates in better performance for graph-based tasks such as molecule generation.

 This is the Centrality Encoding equation, given as: